Fully Loaded Baked Potato Waffles

 Equipment

-- Preheat the mini waffle maker and lightly grease with oil spray.
+- Preheat: Heat a mini waffle maker and lightly grease with olive oil or avocado oil spray.

-- Place a small potato into the waffle maker and flatten slightly with a fork or spoon.
+- Flatten: Place 1 small potato into the waffle maker and gently flatten with a fork or spoon.

-- Sprinkle generously with Parmesan, then close the waffle maker.
+- Season: Sprinkle generously with finely grated Parmesan, then close the waffle maker.

-- Cook until deeply golden and crisp on both sides, about 7 to 8 minutes depending on your waffle maker.
+- Cook: Cook for 7–8 minutes until deeply golden and crisp on both sides.

-- Top the hot waffles with Greek yogurt, shredded cheddar, crispy bacon, and green onion.
-Finish with salt and freshly cracked black pepper.
+- Serve: Top with Greek yogurt or sour cream, shredded cheddar, crispy bacon, and green onion, then finish with salt and black pepper.

 Notes